As an Amazon Associate I earn from qualifying purchases.

-I don’t know how this dish escaped me for all these years, but I never even heard of twice cooked pork until a new Chinese restaurant opened up down the street.
+I had never even heard of twice cooked pork until about eight years ago, when a new Chinese restaurant opened up down the street.
 I wandered into the Sichuan Spice House wondering what, if anything might be good there.

 When I opened the menu I was astonished: Tripe.
 Spicy wontons.
 Lamb with cumin.
 Crispy fish served whole.
 And this twice cooked pork belly.
 Wow.
 Real Chinese, I thought.
 When the food came, I was stoked: Real-deal Sichuan cooking in my little neighborhood!

 Since then I’ve eaten their twice-cooked pork belly probably a hundred times.
 Fatty yet meaty.
 Super savory from black beans, all brightened by lots and lots of leeks.

-What I liked the most was that the cook decided to use even the tougher green part of the leek, which most cooks use only for stock; the green parts give the dish a contrast in texture and are stronger in flavor than the white parts, as you might expect.
+What I like the most is that the cook decided to use even the tougher green part of the leek, which most cooks use only for stock; the green parts give the dish a contrast in texture and are stronger in flavor than the white parts, as you might expect.